wrboyce/hueman/docs/index.rst

 User Guide
 ----------

-This part of the documentation, which is mostly prose, takes you step-by-step through initial configuration and and getting the most out of Hueman.
+This part of the documentation, which is mostly prose, takes you step-by-step through initial configuration and getting to know Hueman.

 .. toctree::
    :maxdepth: 2